dsuwala/dsuwala/README.md

 - ⚡ Fun fact: ...
 -->

-I'm 1st year Master's at the University of Warsaw, Poland in the field of physics.
-My interests focus on computational physics where I had a taste with various
+I'm final year Master's at the University of Warsaw, Poland in the field of physics.
+My interests focus on computational physics where I had a taste with various things: from solid state ground state DFT with spin-orbit correction through solid states excited states simulations with both TD-DFT and BSE methods and finally MD.
+Currently I work at the Centre of New Technologies of the University of Warsaw as a research intern.

-things: from solid state ground state DFT with spin-orbit correction through solid states excited states simulations with both TD-DFT and BSE methods and finally MD in which I like the most and I think I will stay there longer.
-Currently I work at the Institute of Biophysics and Biochemistry in Warsaw with both proteins and nucleic acids small-ligands MD which includes also docking before.
-All of it is done with drug desig in mind.
+I am a physicist by education interested by software on low level and for a long term goal I set myself to understand computers from the transistor level through kernel, OS user interface.
+Therefore I think I will benefit from learning c++ programming better.
+I may be interested in an entry level position as a c++ developer, so If you are interested, drop me a message.

-In general modern drug design base on creating a ligand which will bind into functional region of a protein or nucleic acid (called in general molecular targets) and will stay there blocking target from performing its biological function.
-Common example is aspirine which blocks enzyme cyclooxigenaze II which is responsible for triggering inflamation response.
+Personally, I am linux enthusiast and I was using both arch linux with i3 window manager as well as gentoo with dwm window manager as daily drivers.
+In free time I also like to go outside for birdwatching, and I reccomend it.
+It's a great way to be more present especially when you start to hear the different birds in cumulative "park song".